 I consider the easy stuff things that might stand out to you or things for which you feel like there’s a rule.
 This could include placing commas in addresses, dates, quotes or instances of direct address.
 In these cases, having a stylebook or doing a simple Google search can be really useful.
 However, we can knock some of them out right here and now.

 - Dates: It took place Thursday, May 8, 2013, on Marietta Street.
 It took place in May 2013.

 - Places: Our office is located at 1031 Marietta St. NW, Atlanta, Georgia.

 - Quotes: She said, “You are pedantic.”
 She said that I was “pedantic.”

 If you keep an eye out for it, then you’ll start noticing misused commas everywhere, and those Oxford commas will start to look increasingly inconsequential.
 All I ask for is consistency.
 As Stephen Colbert says, “Pick a side.
 We’re at war.”
 If I’m editing the work of someone who uses the Oxford comma but forgets it one time, I see that as a green light to remove them all.
 The war we’re in is one of both attrition and description.

-The Oxford comma argument is a subject for the interloper grammarian.
-If your goal is to sound smart or professional, then don’t participate in one of these arguments; Huxley and Tolkien eventually got over it, and they went on to be moderately successful.
-Instead, try to appreciate the comma, your companion in the battle for clarity, for his entire skillset.
+The Oxford comma is a subject for the interloper grammarian.
+If your goal is to sound smart or professional, then don’t participate in one of these arguments; Huxley and Tolkien would go on to be moderately successful, but only after one of them said, "Whatever, braj.
+It probably doesn't matter.
+Let's go smoke some beers."
+Instead of worrying about this one style choice, try to appreciate the comma, your companion in the battle for clarity, for his entire skillset.
 Your skillset as a writer will grow because of it.